meilisearch/strapi-plugin-meilisearch/README.md

 # MeiliSearch in Strapi Plugin 🔎

-Index your strapi Collections into a MeiliSearch instance.
+Index your Strapi collections into a MeiliSearch instance.
 The plugin listens to modifications made on your collections and update MeiliSearch accordingly.

 <p align="center">